adeweaver/docs/src/oss/javascript/integrations/document_loaders/web_loaders/firecrawl.md

 ## API reference

-For detailed documentation of all FireCrawlLoader features and configurations head to the API reference: <https://api.js.langchain.com/classes/langchain_community_document_loaders_web_firecrawl.FireCrawlLoader.html>
+For detailed documentation of all FireCrawlLoader features and configurations head to the [API reference](https://api.js.langchain.com/classes/langchain_community_document_loaders_web_firecrawl.FireCrawlLoader.html).